 Other ways to get involved with your hospital:

-- Collaborate with a healthcare professional around your own care, such as through shared decision making, or personalised care [Link to IBD UK website].
+- Collaborate with a healthcare professional around your own care, such as through shared decision making, or personalised care.

 - Provide feedback or complaints in person, via a questionnaire, an online feedback site like Care Opinion.